United Airlines Passenger David Dao Asks Judge To Preserve All Evidence Of Him Being Dragged Off Plane

 “While I deeply regret this situation arose, I also stand behind all of you, and I want to commend you for continuing to go above and beyond to ensure we fly right.”

-After it was reported that United Airlines said it had refunded the cost of tickets to all passengers in the UA3411 flight from Chicago to Louisville, U.S. Rep. Jan Schakowsky (D-Evanston), said she plans to introduce a bill that will prohibit airlines from forcing passengers off overbooked flights.
+After it was reported that United Airlines said it had refunded the cost of tickets to all passengers in the UA3411 flight from Chicago to Louisville, U.S. Rep. Jan Schakowsky (D-Evanston) said she plans to introduce a bill that will prohibit airlines from forcing passengers off overbooked flights.
 Rather, airlines would be required to keep raising their offer of compensation until a customer gives up their seat.

 Also on Wednesday, U.S Senator Chris Van Hollen (D-MD), said he plans to introduce a bill that will prohibit forcible removal of passengers from a flight due to overbooking or to accommodate staff who want to fly as passengers.